 In England, ceramic cresset lamps typically date from the 11th to 12th centuries (Moore 1984, p.
 108) and they appear to have been gradually replaced by candles during the 13th century, with the latter predominating by about 1300 AD (Egan 2012, p.
 126).

 In an Irish context, the use of pottery lamps probably coincides with the arrival of the Anglo-Normans in the late 12th century, as the country was largely aceramic until then.
-Their apparent restricted geographical range in Ireland, in an area associated with the initial Anglo-Norman colonisation, may also indicate that, like in England, the ceramic lamps had a relatively short usage span, being largely replaced by candles by the 14th century.
+Their apparent restricted geographical range in Ireland, in an area associated with the initial Anglo-Norman colonisation, may also indicate that, like in England, the ceramic lamps had a relatively short usage span, being largely replaced by candles during the 14th century.

 Doyle N. 2009 ‘Medieval and Post-Medieval pottery from Carrowreagh’ in Tierney, J. Archaeological Excavation Report E0471 Carrowreagh, Co.
 Wexford, Medieval Moated Site and pottery kiln, pp 49-71, via Eachtra Journal, Issue 4 https://www.slideshare.net/eachtra/archaeological-excavation-report-e0471-carrowreagh-co-wexford-ireland-eap-journal.
 Accessed 5-3-21